cl4cnam/funcSug/README.md

 - ```.functionName arg1``` is a shortcut for ```(functionName arg1)```
 - ```:functionName arg1 arg2``` is a shortcut for ```(functionName arg1 arg2)```
 - ```%functionName arg1 arg2 arg3``` is a shortcut for ```(functionName arg1 arg2 arg3)```

+To get the value of a variable, precede it by the '$' sign'.

 A syntax variant:
 ```[arg1 functionName arg2]``` is ```(functionName arg1 arg2)```